Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Ricci-f lat metrics on and HYM connections on

-\begin{theorem}[Joyce \cite{Joyce2000}*{Theorem~8.2.3}] Let $G$ be a finite subgroup of $\SU(n)$ acting freely on $\C^n\setminus \{0\}$.
-Let $X$ be a smooth crepant resolution of $\C^n/G$ with an ALE Kähler metric $g$ of order $\tau>n$.
-Then there exists a unique Ricci-flat ALE Kähler metric $g_\RF$ in the Kähler class of $g$.
-The metric $g_\RF$ is ALE of order $2n$. \end{theorem}
+\begin{Theorem}[Joyce {\cite[Theorem~8.2.3]{Joyce2000}}] Let $G$ be a finite subgroup of $\SU(n)$ acting freely on $\C^n{\setminus} \{0\}$.
+Let $X$ be a smooth crepant resolution of $\C^n/G$ with an ALE K\"ahler metric $g$ of order $\tau>n$.
+Then there exists a unique Ricci-flat ALE K\"ahler metric $g_\RF$ in the K\"ahler class of $g$.
+The metric $g_\RF$ is ALE of order $2n$. \end{Theorem}

-\begin{remark} Joyce states this result only for ALE Kähler metrics of order $\tau =2n$; however, his proof goes through for $\tau >n$. \end{remark}
+\begin{Remark} Joyce states this result only for ALE K\"ahler metrics of order $\tau =2n$; however, his proof goes through for $\tau >n$.
+More specif\/ically, we need to modify the metric $g$ in its K\"ahler class to be f\/lat outside a compact set and then apply Joyce's proof of the Calabi conjecture in ALE set-up.
+For this modif\/ication of the metric, we need the $dd^c$-lemma to hold for a certain exact, real $(1,1)$-form which decays like $\rho^{-\tau}$ on the ALE end.
+In~\cite[Theorem~8.4.4]{Joyce2000} this is done via a Stokes' theorem argument.
+To use this argument and conclude that the boundary integral is zero, one needs that $\tau > n$. \end{Remark}

+By Theorem~\ref{thm:asympt}(2) the induced K\"ahler metric on $M_\theta$ is ALE of order $4$ and, hence, the above theorem applies.